Before ConversionRemoving the EngineMotor and Battery RacksRear Battery Insulation

 Vehicle2001 Ford Focus

 The conversion began on March 29, 2008.
 I selected a car from the current Millennium since I plan to keep it a while and the Minnesota winters can be hard on vehicles.
-I chose a light weight vehicle that's been on Car and Driver's "10 Best" list several years.
 I began driving it as my daily commuter in March, 2009.

 MotorAdvanced DC FB1-4001A Series Wound DC